-Anthropology of Music Master Class in combination with the Anthropology of Music Lecture Series
+Anthropology of Music Lecture Series in combination with the Anthropology of Music Master Class

 We proudly announce the first edition of our “Anthropology of Music Lecture Series and Master Class”.
 It is part of a new initiative to further strengthen and expand the focus on music at the Department of Anthropology and African Studies (ifeas), Johannes Gutenberg-University Mainz, Germany.
 Combining a public lecture series held by one of the field’s most established representative with a Master Class designed for young researchers to present their works, this new format provides a unique opportunity to discuss ongoing research and reflect on the current state of anthropological engagements with music and sound.